Census education resources programmes

 Census Secondary Education Programme

-The census secondary school programme will excite and engage young people aged 11 to 18 years.
+The census secondary school programme excites and engages young people aged 11 to 18 years.
 The programme aims to empower students to use their voices and encourage their families and community to complete the census.

-Educators will be able to access inspiring whole-school and individual lesson content, which links to curriculum subjects such as citizenship, PSHE, maths and history.
-These lessons will use real-world tasks to explore how data can be used to influence decisions across society, bringing the census to life for young people.
+Educators can access inspiring whole-school and individual lesson content, which links to curriculum subjects such as citizenship, PSHE, maths and history.
+These lessons use real-world tasks to consider how data can be used to influence decisions across society, bringing the census to life for young people.
+In the programme, students will get to explore the fictional island of “Statistopia”.

 Register for Census Secondary Education Programme